SYNTHesse-GIT/SPR2010/registers.md

 ![S_{FSR}=\frac{A}{R(4095-A)}](https://latex.codecogs.com/svg.latex?raw_{FSR}=\frac{A}{4095-A})

 This is a very simple measure to calculate and has the advantage that is objectively tracking the same trajectory as the conductance *S* of the FSR.
 If the ADC reading *A* is 0 then the *raw* value will be 0.
-If the reading is 4095 (saturated input) we will have a division by 0 so we will consider that the *raw* value 4095.
+If the reading is 4095 (saturated input) we will have a division by 0 so we will consider that the *raw* value is 4095.
 If the value is 4094 then the *raw* becomes 4094.
-But what is interesting is that the shape of this translation is not linear due to the (4095-A) denominator.
+But what is interesting is that the shape of this translation is not linear due to the (4095-A) denominator and follows the same shape of the conductance of the FSR, hence of the pressure applied.
+The formula above also has the huge advantage that all calculations can be done using ``intege`` data types and avoiding ``float`` calculations.

 This *raw* value is what we provide in the registers 72-76 and this should only be used in a comparative manner (relative to the other FSRs) to determine a relative position of the resultant forces across all 4 sensors.
 To accommodate the differences between sensors we provide registers for [calibrating](#calibration) the raw readings so that combining the values are more accurate.